laur89/awesome-stars/README.md

 ## Clojure

+- [fulcrologic/fulcro](https://github.com/fulcrologic/fulcro) - A library for development of single-page full-stack web applications in clj/cljs
 - [tiagodalloca/city-weather-clj](https://github.com/tiagodalloca/city-weather-clj) - Small web application which consumes the Open Weather API and makes use of Clojure's atom construct as cache.
 - [prestancedesign/inertia-clojure](https://github.com/prestancedesign/inertia-clojure) - A Clojure adapter for Inertia.js
 - [prestancedesign/babashka-htmx-todoapp](https://github.com/prestancedesign/babashka-htmx-todoapp) - Quick example of a todo list SPA using Babashka and htmx